HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 For fixed share alpha, I set alpha = 3.0/20000, 10.0/15000, 18.0/20000, 25.0/12000, 3.0/20000, 10.0/15000, 18.0/20000, 25.0/12000, which is the shifting ratio of each stream data.<br>
 Algorithm1 with fixed share alpha's overall prediction accuracy for 8 data settings is:<br>
 [0.95, 0.89, 0.88, 0.9, 0.94, 0.92, 0.89, 0.84]<br>
-We can see the performance has increased hugely even in static expert setting and it's almost perfert in all data settings.<br>
+We can see the performance has increased hugely even in static expert setting and it's almost perfect in all data settings.<br>

 ## Performance comparisons of different algorithms
 ![performance](/images/performance.png)<br>
 For static expert in all algorithms, alpha=0.<br>
 For fixed share expert in all algorithms, alpha is the same when data setting is the same.
 For 8 data settings, alpha = 3.0/20000, 10.0/15000, 18.0/20000, 25.0/12000, 3.0/20000, 10.0/15000, 18.0/20000, 25.0/12000, which is the shifting ratio of each stream data.<br>
-We can see algorithm 3 with fixed share alpha expert advice outperforms among all algorithms in all data settings.<br> The overall accuaray is around 0.9, I think it will be even higher if experts' accuray is higher.(Notice that accuray of expert 2 is only 0.91)<br>
+We can see algorithm 3 with fixed share alpha expert advice outperforms among all algorithms in all data settings.<br> The overall accuracy is around 0.9, I think it will be even higher if experts' accuracy is higher.(Notice that accuracy of expert 2 is only 0.91)<br>

 ## Beat the outlier algorithm
-After doing experiments with the abolve algorithms, I come up with a simple and straight forward algorithm to beat all data settings: although we can not see the target value for current trial t before we make predictions, we know the target value for previous trial t-1.<br>
+After doing experiments with the above algorithms, I come up with a simple and straight forward algorithm to beat all data settings: although we can not see the target value for current trial t before we make predictions, we know the target value for previous trial t-1.<br>
 How about at the beginning use a random expert as final prediction, then as times moves on, switch experts to the right one according to previous target value y_(t-1)?<br>
 This outlier algorithm will performed quite well in all current data settings without automatically learning how to update weights, because it will use the correct expert in all trials except for cases that shift experts.<br>
-The scenrio to beat this outlier algorithm is the scenrio which shifts data from different dataset frequently.<br>
+The scenrio to beat this outlier algorithm is the scenario which shifts data from different dataset frequently.<br>
-We now considering an extream scenrio: data shifts one after another, which means, one data from MNIST, followed by one data from Fashion MNIST, followed by one data from MNIST...<br>
+We now considering an extreme scenario: data shifts one after another, which means, one data from MNIST, followed by one data from Fashion MNIST, followed by one data from MNIST...<br>
 Accuracy of the outlier algorithm is 0 because it's always choosing the wrong expert.
-This extream scenrio will completely beat the outlier algorithm<br>
+This extreme scenario will completely beat the outlier algorithm<br>
 How about performance for the above algorithms?<br>
 ![performance](/images/performance_extream_case.png)<br>
- We can see algorithm3 still performs best among all algorithms, this algorithm is robust even to extream case.<br>
+ We can see algorithm3 still performs best among all algorithms, this algorithm is robust even to extreme case.<br>